-Our brain tumour databank, the Brain tumouR Information and Analysis Network (BRIAN) is a new way for those affected by a brain tumour to learn from each other's experiences.
+Our new online app, BRIAN (the Brain tumouR Information and Analysis Network, is a way for those affected by a brain tumour to learn from each other’s experiences.
 It also has the potential to shape future research and enable clinicians to make more informed decisions.
 We welcome the NHS to work with us to ensure that BRIAN works for all.

 Part two of our look at the NHS Long Term Plan highlights what we feel is missing.